 children, that enough care could be taken to prevent any ill-effects from unsafe water and diet.
 The

 perfect solution is doing your own shopping, cooking and dishwashing.
 An ounce of chlorine bleach in

 the soapy dishwater and rinse sink kills most bacteria in the tap water.
 The large water dispenser on

 the kitchen counter contains an abundance of inexpensive drinking water to use for washing fruits and

 vegetables and cooking pasta and potatoes.
-When dining out, we ate without caution in Mérida,
+When dining out, we ate freely in Mérida, including salads

-including salads and ice cubes, but exercised more care in the smaller communities of Progreso and
+and ice cubes, but exercised more care in the smaller communities of Progreso and Chicxulub, avoiding

-Chicxulub, avoiding raw or room temperature foods.
-Using these precautions we were able to enjoy the
+raw or room temperature foods.
+Using these precautions we were able to enjoy the most wonderful

-most wonderful dishes and produce with absolutely no ill-effects.
+dishes and produce with absolutely no ill-effects.
 One of our favourite things?
+Guacamole from the

-Guacamole from the most perfect and inexpensive avocadoes ever, and in Mexico the grocery stores
+most perfect and inexpensive avocadoes ever, and in Mexico the grocery stores and markets have

 2 or 3 ripe avocadoes (they should yield slightly when squeezed)